Julie Foudy: Sports broadcasting career

-Foudy has served as an in-studio analyst for ABC, ESPN and ESPN2's coverage of the 2006 FIFA World Cup and UEFA Euro 2008, and has provided on-air commentary and analysis during United States Women's National Team matches since then.
-She has also coanchored ABC and ESPN telecasts of the 2007 FIFA Women's World Cup and the 2007 season of Major League Soccer, including the MLS Cup.
-She appeared as a pundit for the ESPN coverage of the UEFA Euro 2008 championship finals, together with Andy Gray and Tommy Smyth.
+Foudy has worked as an in-studio sports analyst for ABC, ESPN and ESPN2's coverage of the 2006 FIFA World Cup and UEFA Euro 2008, and has provided on-air commentary and analysis during United States Women's National Team matches since then.
+She co-anchored ABC and ESPN telecasts of the 2007 FIFA Women's World Cup and the 2007 season of Major League Soccer, including the MLS Cup.
+She appeared as a pundit for the ESPN coverage of the UEFA Euro 2008 championship finals with Andy Gray and Tommy Smyth.
 For the 2010 FIFA World Cup, she served as a reporter and analyst, doing features, interviews and analysis in South Africa for ESPN.
 Foudy is also a reporter for ESPN's investigative program, Outside the Lines.
-She served as a sportsdesk reporter for NBC Sports coverage of the 2008 Summer Olympics.
-She also fills in for Dana Jacobson on ESPN First Take.
+She served as a sports desk reporter for NBC Sports coverage of the 2008 Summer Olympics.
+She has filled in for Dana Jacobson on ESPN First Take.
 Since late-2010, Foudy has been paired with Glenn Davis or Ian Darke on ESPN's primary broadcast team for women's soccer telecasts, as was the case for the 2011 FIFA Women's World Cup.

 On August 20, 2013, ESPN Films teamed up with Foudy to premiere their new Nine for IX film on the 1999 Women's World Cup Team, The 99ers.
-The film, directed by Erin Leyden, and produced by Foudy, tells the incredible story of the 1999 United States women's national soccer team, using Foudy's personal behind the scenes footage.
-Reuniting key players from the 1999 squad and talking with current U.S. players as well, the film examines how women's soccer – and women's sports as a whole – has changed since that epic day at the Rose Bowl.
+The film, directed by Erin Leyden, and produced by Foudy, tells the story of the 1999 United States women's national soccer team, using Foudy's personal behind the scenes footage.
+Reuniting key players from the 1999 squad and talking with current U.S. players as well, the film examines how women's soccer, and women's sports in general, have changed since the 1999 Women's World Cup.

 Foudy worked as ESPN's reporter from the 2018 Winter Olympics and the 2019 FIFA Women's World Cup.

-Foudy is the host of the podcast Laughter Permitted, which interviews "trailblazers in sports about the joy/chaos of life and sports."
+Foudy is the host of the podcast Laughter Permitted, which interviews sports "trailblazers".
 In 2023, Foudy joined WBD Sports to work as the lead match analyst for USWNT and USMNT matches.
 She continues to work for ESPN as well.